nikhil063/Javascript-stopwatch/README.md

 # Assignment on Javascript-stopwatch
-After downloading, please extract the zip file before opening the html page, or the css file won't be loaded.
+After downloading, please extract the zip file before opening the html page, or the css and javascript file won't be loaded.